mariicuadros/aio-code-knowledge/AI-REPRESENTATION-PROTOCOL.md

 > **If the information architecture surrounding an artist changes, does the way AI systems represent that artist change as well?**

+During the period August 19 – September 2, 2026, the answer appears to be:

+> **Yes, but in a non-binary, system-dependent and language-dependent way.**

 ---

 **AIO CODE — 2026**

 *Experimental research into AI, digital identity, representation and information systems.*

+**Protocol Version:** 2.0 (2026-09-02)